CYTOSKELETON AND MOTORS

 The hook complex

-is an enigmatic cytoskeleton-associated structure that appears to regulate macromolecule entry into the cell.
+The hook complex is an enigmatic cytoskeleton-associated structure that appears to regulate macromolecule entry into the cell.

 Trypanosomes have a highly reduced actomyosin system relative to metazoa.
 The functions of its myosin motors are still largely unclear.